[Complete Code] GUI Calculator in Python using PyQT4

 • Add numeric button so that you can get the values by clicking on the button instead of manually typing in the text area.

-If you want to be an expert in the Python, do read our Python tutorial which is available FREE for all.
+If you want to be an expert in Python, do read our Python tutorial which is available FREE for all.

 Happy Pythoning!